BRUTALITY

 Both Northern Ireland and the Republic of Ireland were ambivalent about Brexit and chose to neither entirely agree with separation from the EU nor entirely agree with the UK in its rejection of membership.

-There remains a great deal of ambivalence about unification of Ireland as an independent nation but “The Good Friday Agreement” allows for a referendum on unification because of what appears to be a majority in both jurisdictions to create one nation.
+There remains a great deal of ambivalence about unification of Ireland as an independent nation but “The Good Friday Agreement” allows for a referendum on unification because of what appears to be a majority wishing to create one nation.
+However, Northern Ireland’s majority wishes to remain part of the UK while the Republic of Ireland wishes to remain independent.
+Unification seems unlikely because of their differences about being part of the UK.

 It is interesting to note that the Catholic religion is the largest religious group in both Northern Ireland and the Republic of Ireland, but that Northern Ireland Catholics constitute 42.3% while the Republic of Ireland is 69.1% Catholic.
 Keefe’s story triggers an interest in understanding the history of Ireland, but it is too long in its telling to offer clarity.